-Currently, the minimal version of Android is 4.0 (Icecream Sandwich) but to be able to get rid of the status bar, you need at least 4.1 (Jelly Bean).
+Currently, the minimal version of Android is 4.1 (Jelly Bean.
 Dashkiosk is using the Crosswalk project to provide an up-to-date webview with support of recent technologies.

 There are a lot of Android devices that you can choose to run Dashkiosk on.
 When choosing one, prefer the ones which can be upgraded to Android 4.2.